 Just to wrap up the speed chess discussion, I’ll draw a few more parallels.
 I can play all the speed chess I want for roughly $30 a year but can be an expensive hobby with regards to time.
 How do you get better?
 Practice!
 You’re probably catching on to me by now and know where I’m going with this.
 Don’t just read about AWS, play AWS!!
-Play around in the console, try things from the command line, and most importantly, use the resources we provide at Linux Academy (Labs and Challenges).
+Play around in the console, try things from the command line, and most importantly, use the resources we provide at Linux Academy (Hands-On Labs and Cloud Playground).
 This investment of your time will serve you well on the exams.

 Mastering speed chess…and AWS

 I win more chess games than I lose but, as I said before, I’m far from a Master.
 I suspect that I’m nearing the peak of my chess prowess, given the time investment I’m willing to make (a couple hours a week at most between playing actual games and solving puzzles).
-I do think that the amount of time is a good invest in keeping my brain sharp and scratching my still strong competitive itch without any risk of broken bones.
+I do think that the amount of time is a good investment in keeping my brain sharp and scratching my still strong competitive itch without any risk of broken bones.
 But my free time and hobby time is limited because I’ve gotten into a profession that is ever changing.